 - Cygwin allows running Linux shells, file and sys utilities, terminals, remote login, and file transfers, text processing, compression, and servers directly in Windows.

-Hyper-V, formerly known as Microsoft Windows Server Virtualization, is a robust hypervisor system which allows Windows users to run multiple operating systems in their system.
-It can virtualize a substantial number of POSIX operating systems including Linux and BSD variants.
+Hyper-V, formerly known as Microsoft Windows Server Virtualization, is a robust hypervisor system that allows Windows users to run multiple operating systems in their systems.
+It can virtualize a substantial number of POSIX operating systems, including Linux and BSD variants.

-Hyper-V will enable users to make better use of their hardware and run different operating systems virtually.
-You can run your favorite Linux applications using Hyper-V given you have got the necessary Windows license.
+Hyper-V will enable users to use their hardware better and run different operating systems virtually.
+You can run your favorite Linux applications using Hyper-V, given you have got the necessary Windows license.

 Features of Hyper-V

-- Hyper-V allows the isolation of the guest Linux system by using a dedicated virtual partition on the Windows machine.
+- Hyper-V allows the guest Linux system to be isolated by using a dedicated virtual partition on the Windows machine.

-- It offers a robust host resources protection mechanism which makes sure the virtual Linux system doesn’t clog up your system resources.
+- It offers a robust host resources protection mechanism that ensures the virtual Linux system doesn’t clog up your system resources.

-- The PowerShell Direct feature allows sysadmins to manage multiple guest OS’s effectively and send commands to the guest system directly.
+- The PowerShell Direct feature allows sysadmins to effectively manage multiple guest OSs and directly send commands to the guest system.

-- Hyper-V comes with native support for persistent memory, encrypted network virtualization, d.VMMQ, cloud backup, and several innovative administration tools.
+- Hyper-V has native support for persistent memory, encrypted network virtualization, d.VMMQ, cloud backup, and several innovative administration tools.

-Oracle VirtualBox is a free hosted hypervisor that allows users to create x86 virtual machines.
-This cross-platform software is one of the easiest ways you can achieve total Linux system emulation in your Windows PC.
+Oracle VirtualBox is a free-hosted hypervisor that allows users to create x86 virtual machines.
+This cross-platform software is one of the easiest ways to achieve total Linux system emulation on your Windows PC.

 You can install any of your favorite Linux distributions from inside an already installed and running Windows OS.
-Although many people don’t like virtual machines to start with, if you are looking for setting up a fully-functional Linux guest OS, then they are a solid bet.
+Although many people don’t like virtual machines, if you want to set up a fully functional Linux guest OS, they are a solid bet.

 Features of VirtualBox

-- VirtualBox is developed using highly optimized C, C++, and x86 assembly code, resulting in a significantly increased performance.
+- VirtualBox is developed using highly optimized C, C++, and x86 assembly code, significantly increasing performance.

-- Oracle maintains the software pretty well, and newer features accompanied by bug fixes are added frequently.
+- Oracle maintains the software well, frequently adding newer features accompanied by bug fixes.

-- VirtualBox is a solid choice for powering resource-intensive cloud servers and for software testing.
+- VirtualBox is a solid choice for powering resource-intensive cloud servers and software testing.

-“andLinux” is a robust, modern-day Linux environment designed to run natively inside Microsoft Windows systems.
+“andLinux” is a robust, modern-day Linux environment designed to run natively inside Microsoft Windows.
 It packs a complete Ubuntu system using coLinux as its kernel and Xming for the standard X server.

-It is one of the most efficient Linux emulators for Windows since it requires no virtual machine for running Linux and performs well across all major Windows versions.
-Instead, andLinux implements operating system-level virtualization for achieving its end goal.
+It is one of the most efficient Linux emulators for Windows since it requires no virtual machine to run Linux and performs well across all major Windows versions.
+Instead, andLinux implements operating system-level virtualization to achieve its end goal.